 The Credit Reporting Regime imposes an obligation on credit providers and credit reporting bodies to notify individuals about certain uses and disclosures of their credit-related information.

 A credit provider is required to notify an individual (at or before the time it collects credit-related information about that individual) of the information that it is likely to disclose to a credit reporting body.
-A credit provider is also required to notify the individual of certain additional matters under APP 5 (discussed in APPs 3, 4 and 5: Collection of personal information) if it collects credit-related information about that individual.
+A credit provider is also required to notify the individual of certain additional matters under APP 5 (discussed above) if it collects credit-related information about that individual.

 Significantly, a credit provider must notify the credit reporting body if – within 90 days of obtaining a credit report about an individual – it refuses a consumer credit application.
 The notice must be provided within 10 business days of the credit provider notifying the individual of the refusal.